OPI-PIB/devstack/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Docker for Mac has known filesystem issues that significantly decrease
-performance for certain use cases, for example running tests in edx-platform.
+performance for certain use cases, for example running tests in navoica-platform.
 To
 improve performance, `Docker Sync`_  can be used to synchronize file data from
 the host machine to the containers.